-Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, including but not limited to behaviour, child protection and safeguarding and photography and filming.
+Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, including but not limited to behaviour, child protection and safeguarding and filming and photography.

-Members of staff are expected to challenge visitors if they have concerns about their use of mobile and smart technology and will inform the DSL or Headteacher of any breaches of our policy.
+Members of staff are expected to challenge visitors if they have concerns and inform the DSL or Headteacher of any breaches of our policy.